 For some developers, Riemann's native feature set might seem somewhat limited.
 For example, there's not a lot of room for customization within the dashboard.
 However, Riemann can integrate with a range of external tools that are more customizable.

 Another open source monitoring tool that's lesser-known, but worth a look, is cAdvisor.
 Short for Container Advisor, it was one of the open source monitoring tools purpose-built for containerized applications.
-While it won't monitor other types cloud apps, cAdvisor runs as a container itself, so users just need to spin up a new container to deploy it.
+While it won't monitor other types of cloud apps, cAdvisor runs as a container itself, so users just need to spin up a new container to deploy it.

-Some enterprises will already be familiar with Elasticsearch, an open source tool to search through large volumes data.
+Some enterprises will already be familiar with Elasticsearch, an open source tool used to search through large volumes data.

-While Elasticsearch isn't always put in the family open source cloud monitoring tools, its search capabilities can come in handy for that use.
+While Elasticsearch isn't always put in the family of open source cloud monitoring tools, its search capabilities can come in handy for that use.
 Teams will need to integrate the tool with others, such as Kibana and Logstash, to collect and visualize the monitoring data that Elasticsearch will process.
 Still, as part a larger stack, Elasticsearch can provide powerful search functionality to help admins and developers better understand their cloud monitoring data.
-It's also designed for massive scalability, so teams can use it to monitor a handful, or thousands, application instances without having to change tool sets.
+It's also designed for massive scalability, so teams can use it to monitor a handful, or thousands, of application instances without having to change tool sets.

 When used alongside other monitoring tools, Elasticsearch is essentially an open source alternative to Splunk.
 That's not to say Elasticsearch can be a full replacement for Splunk, but in some cases, it is a viable and less costly alternative.